Mohmn/node-k8s/readme.md

 # Project: Fibonacci Service with Kubernetes and RabbitMQ

-This project demonstrates a Fibonacci number generation service, leveraging Kubernetes for scaling, RabbitMQ for message queuing, and Redis for data caching.
-The setup ensures efficient handling of requests and graceful error management.
+This project demonstrates a Fibonacci number generation service, leveraging Kubernetes for scaling, RabbitMQ for message queuing, and Redis for data caching

 ## Features